mradionov/tleaf/README.md

 ## Configuration

-By default configuration file `tleaf.conf.js` contains only a few commonly used options, [see default configuration file](src/config/default.js) for a complete reference.
-Your configuration will be merged on top of the default configuration.
+By default [configuration file](src/defaults/tleaf.conf.js) contains only a few commonly used options, [see default configuration file](src/config/default.js) for a complete reference.
+Your configuration will be merged with the default configuration, arrays will be overriden by your values.
 Available options:

 * `template.indent: [string|integer]` - sets indentation for templates.
 Tabs by default (`'\t'`).
 A string will replace one tab.
 An integer will be a number of spaces to replace one tab.